shariquedev8051/Notes/Mark down/Python Programming/Django/REST API.md

 2. Suppose there in a data base depending upon your application.
    1. This data has to be access by various technologies ie mobile, java application etc.
    2. Then Just simply using API services all these software can access same data base and no need to provide different database of each other.
+3. suppose server only support java based application for interaction and the client web site is written in python.
+The either we have to convert server in python or client in java.
+But suppose there is an another app from mobile phone than what so this difference of technology can be tackled using API as it will interact between server and client and give the access to the server for that.

 **References**:-